chamsok/CS50-PyConnect/README.md

 - validators: A Python library used to validate data such as email addresses
 - re: A Python library used for regular expressions
 - random: A Python library used to generate random numbers

+# Contributing:
+Contributions to this project are welcome.
+If you find a bug or have an idea for a new feature, please create a new issue or submit a pull request.

+# License:
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).